utdata/icj-cli-tools/MovingAround.md

 * hit `g` to go the the top
 * hit `q` to quit

 Man pages are useful to figure out the **flags** for commands, so you can learn that `ls -lt` will give you that long list sorted in order of time, most-recently modified at top.

+## -h for help

+Sometimes there isn't a man page for a command, but there is help file.
+One of the commands we'll learn in a bit is `in2csv` which turns files into well-formatted csv files for processing.
+If we wanted to know the flags and such to use it, we could try this:

+`$ in2csv -h`

+This gives you a list of the flags and arguments for that command.

 ---

 Next: [Installing Anaconda](IntroToAnaconda.md)